akashsairaja-lily/experiment-manager-ui/README.md

 - **Back to Top Button:**
     - Scrolls the product grid to the top.

-**Shortcuts:**
-- “Select All” keyboard shortcut support.

 **Loading State:**
 - Backdrop loading spinner shown when fetching or updating products.

----

-### C. **Confirmation & Status Modals**
-- **Experiment Approval Modal (ApprovalModal):**
-    - Pops up when all tasks (product reviews) in an experiment are complete.
-    - Prompts user to confirm marking the experiment as “audit complete”.

-- **Error/Success Toasts:**
-    - Notifications for actions like approval, errors, and saving updates.

----

 ### D. **Empty State**
 - If no subsidiary or experiment is selected, a centered message prompts the user to make a selection.